 What if the charges apply per order?

-What if we can’t calculate the charge in advance?
+What if the charge cannot be calculated in advance?

-What if we can’t deliver everywhere or charge more for some locations?
+What if the advertiser cannot deliver to all locations or must charge more for certain locations?

 What about ‘Free Delivery’ claims?